KIrynaW/coast-keepers-project/README.md

      ![Text about why one should join the cause](docs/readme-images/whyjoin-text.jpg)

-  - Furthe the *About* page expands on the topic of importance of the website's environmental cause, by listing four main reasons why the initiative of the website is important.
+  - Further, the *About* page expands on the topic of importance of the website's environmental cause, by listing four main reasons why the initiative of the website is important.
   - Here the information is more detailed and specific and gives the user deeper insight.
   - This section is not too text heavy, preventing information overload.
   - The round image feature is carried through to *About* page for consistency.